Archive old data

 All job steps are added

-7. In the New Job Schedule dialog that opens, enter schedule settings for the job.
+7. In the New Job Schedule dialog that opens, configure the job schedule.

 Schedule settings for the job